zacharysiegel/shop/README.md

 	cargo run -p crypt -- encrypt "$plaintext" --key "$master_key"

 The command produces literal Rust code which should be copied and pasted into `crypt/src/data.rs`.

+### Venus

+_"Venus" is the name of the machine (or cluster of machines) which hosts the production environment_

+todo: talk about cloudflare tunnel and ssh connection via `cloudflared`